ami-iit/element_human-action-intention-recognition/README.md

 HAIR can be performed by using following sensory data comming from the human:

 -  human limb and joint kinematic and dynamic or a mixture of them (technologies: data coming from the mocap, RGBd data, raw imu werables sensors, shoes,  etc)
-- human gaze (technologies)
+- Eye tracking (technologies: Scleral search coil method, Infrared occulography (IROG), Electro-occulography (EOG), Video Occulography (VOG))
-- human physiological measures, heart rate, ecg data ()
+- human physiological measures such as heart rate, EEG, ECG, EMG, blood pressure, or skin conductance.

 ## Objectives

+## Applications

+- Retargeting of human motion to robot motion
+- Human-Robot Collaboration
+- Joint-action scenarios
+- Human Ergonomy predicion (in the context of human-robot collaboration)

 ## Outcomes